discord/access/README.md

 ### Flask

-Create a `.env` file in the repo root with the following variables
+Create a `.env` file in the repo root with the following variables:

 ```
 CURRENT_OKTA_USER_EMAIL=<YOUR_OKTA_USER_EMAIL>